Current WTO disputes

 Korea – Import Bans, and Testing and Certification Requirements for Radionuclides

 New Zealand is participating as a third party in WTO dispute settlement proceedings brought by Japan which challenge Korea’s import bans and additional testing and certification requirements on certain food products from Japan.
 These sanitary and phytosanitary measures were adopted in 2011 in response to food safety concerns following the Fukushima nuclear disaster.
-New Zealand presented an oral statement at the third party session of the dispute on 12 July 2016, focusing on issues relating to the transparency of SPS measures and provisional measures.
+New Zealand presented an oral statement at both the Panel and Appellate Body stages.
+The Appellate Body decision was released in April 2019.

 New Zealand’s Third Party Oral Statement to the Panel [PDF, 144 KB]